indetectables-net/toolkit/TOOLS.md

 ### Scylla
 - **Web:** https://github.com/NtQuery/Scylla
 - **Developer:** The NtQuery team
-- **Description:** Great tool for the purpose of rebuilding an Import Table.
-This is an alternative to ImpRec.
+- **Description:** Scylla is a modern alternative to ImpREC for rebuilding the Import Address Table (IAT) of PE files.
+It supports dumping and fixing in-memory modules, making it a key tool in unpacking and reverse engineering workflows.

 ### Threadtear
 - **Web:** https://github.com/GraxCode/threadtear